adrian-cucuet/project2-budgetly/README.md

 - CSS: No errors were found when passing through [(Jigsaw) validator](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/CSS.png)
 - JS: No errors were found when passing through [Esprima](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/JS.png)

-- The results for the Lighthouse are all above 90:
+- The results for the Lighthouse are:
  [Lighthouse Score](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/lighthouse.png)
- - For the score at accessibility are things I couldn't change as they are paramount part of the code:
+ - For the score at accessibility are things I couldn't change as they are a paramount part of the code:
  [Lighthouse 1](https://github.com/adrian-cucuet/project2-budgetly/blob/main/blob/main/assets/images/accessibility1.png) [Lighthouse 2](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/accessibility2.png)

 ### Unfixed Bugs

 - The Budget section is not centered properly after returning from other sections.
 I have tried to find a fix but couldn't find one in time for project submission.
 - The Dark mode on refresh goes back to light mode.
 I am looking for a solution in javascript.
-- On refresh the data is lost.
+- On refresh, the data is lost.
 One solution would be local storage but that is limited.
 Another one would be to link the data to a database.
+- The accessibility score couldn't be fixed by adding alt data and a placeholder.

 [Back to top &uarr;](#table-of-contents)